International economics is one of the major branches of economic study and it’s easy to see why.

 - The United Nations Conference on Trade and Development (UNCTAD).

-Although many economics classes you take at school, or even at university, may focus on other economic topics and areas, such as behavioural economics or more general areas such as macroeconomics or microeconomics, that doesn’t mean that international economics isn’t an important economic theory.
+Although many economics classes you take at school may focus on other economic topics and areas like behavioural economics or more general areas such as macroeconomics or microeconomics, that doesn’t mean that international economics isn’t an important economic theory.

-As we will see below, often international economics is a hugely interesting theoretical topic for students to examine.
+As we will see below, often international economics is an interesting theoretical topic for students.

-Crucially, the field examines current international political events, economic activity, and economic problems, whether that’s the latest developments regarding the United Kingdom’s proposed Brexit from the European Union or the United States’ latest changes to tariffs.
+The field examines current international political events, economic activity, and economic problems, including the United Kingdom’s proposed Brexit from the European Union or the United States’ latest changes to tariffs.

-Of course, if the economics courses that you or your friends' study don’t provide much emphasis on international economics, or you would like to learn more about this area, then you can always reach out to a tutor, such as a Superprof tutor, for help.
+Of course, if the economics courses that you or your friends' study don’t place much emphasis on international economics, or you would like to learn more about this area, then you can always reach out to a Superprof tutor.

 Superprof has a number of trained economics tutors near me and you who are experienced in teaching international economics, so there are plenty of tutors to choose from, whether you’d like private or group tuition, or whether you'd like to learn about: